SGhuman123/Python-Bootcamp-codes-for-Udemy-course/Coffee_maker_OOP_version/README.md

 myCode folder contains the code I used to form my own version of the coffee machine program. <br/>
-mySol folder contains the code I used to form my own version of the coffee machine program.
+providedSol folder contains the code I used to form my own version of the coffee machine program.